Leave-one-out Distinguishability in Machine Learning: Optimizing LOOD to Identify the Most Influenced Point

 \section{Optimizing LOOD to Identify the Most Influenced Point}

-LOOD~\eqref{eqn:lood_def} measures the influence of training data $S\in D$ on the prediction at record $Q$, with a higher magnitude reflecting more influence.
-In this section we analyse \emph{where (at which $Q$) the model is most influenced by the change of one train datapoint $S$}.
-Besides shedding light on the fundamental question of influence~\citep{koh2017understanding} (and from there connections to adversarial robustness~\citep{goodfellow2014explaining}), this question is also closely related to the open problem of constructing a worst-case query for tight privacy auditing via membership inference attacks (MIAs)~\citep{jagielski2020auditing,nasr2021adversary,wen2022canary,nasr2023tight}.
+Mean distance LOOD (\cref{def:mean_lood}) measures the influence of training data $S$ on the prediction at query $Q$.
+Thus we can use mean distance LOOD to \textit{efficiently} analyze \emph{where (at which $Q$) the model is most influenced by the change of one train data $S$}.
+This question shed light on the fundamental question of which prediction is influenced the most by (adversarial) training data~\citep{koh2017understanding} (and from there connections to robustness against data poisoning~\cite{steinhardt2017certified}).

-In this section, we consider a \emph{single} query ($m=1$) and single differing point ($|S|=1$) setting and analyse the most influenced point by maximizing the LOOD:

-both theoretically (via characterizing the landscape of the LOOD objective) and empirically (via solving problem \eqref{eqn:query_opt_obj} through gradient descent).
-Our analysis also extends generally to the multi-query ($|Q|>1$) and a group of differing data ($|S|>1$) setting -- see \cref{app:extended_discussion_leave_one_group} for the details.

-We first prove that for a wide class of kernel functions, the differing point is a stationary point for the LOOD maximization objective~\eqref{eqn:query_opt_obj}, i.e., satisfies the first-order optimality condition.
-We then validate through experimental results on image data that the differing point is the global maximum and discuss one setting where this is no longer the case.

-\paragraphbe{Analysis: Differing point is a stationary point for LOOD} We first prove that if the kernel function satisfies certain regularity conditions, the gradient of LOOD at the differint point is zero, i.e., the differing data is a stationary point for LOOD (as a function of query data).

-\begin{theorem} Let the kernel function be $K$.
-Assume that (i) $K(x,x) = 1$ for all training data $x$, i.e., all training data are normalized under kernel function $K$; (ii) $\frac{\partial K(x,x')}{\partial x} \mid_{x'=x} \, = 0$ for all training data $x$, i.e., the kernel distance between two data records $x$ and $x'$ is stable when they are equal.
-Then, the differing data is a stationary point for LOOD as a function of query data, as follows